 KOHO Premium vs. KOHO

-Is KOHO Premium worth the extra $84 per month for the potential 2.0% cash back along with the other potential benefits?
+Is KOHO Premium worth the extra $84 (or $9/month) annually for the potential 2.0% cash back along with the other potential benefits?

 But if you upgrade to the KOHO Premium credit card, you would earn 0.5% cash back on your discretionary spending, and 2% cash back on groceries, entertainment, and transportation.
 With that same budget in mind, you’d bring in $28/month or $336/year.